krasimir/navigo/DOCUMENTATION.md

 ### Defining hooks for all the routes

 You can define hooks that will be used for all the registered routes.
-It is important to set the hooks before the route definition.
+It is important to set the hooks before the other route definition.

 ```js
 const router = new Navigo("/");